Dreams of Silk

 The Emperor Sends His Regards

-We’ve a few new, if familiar looking, toys for the Jade Dragon expansion.
-There are extra portraits for both China and Tibet, as well as some new units.
+We’ve got a few new, if familiar looking, toys for the Jade Dragon expansion.
+There are new portraits for both China and Tibet, as well as some new units.
 I enjoy zooming in so I can see the little troops in their odd little larping slap fights.
-The new art is some of the best yet; the art just seems to get better and better with these games.
+The original art is some of the best yet; the art just seems to get better and better with these games.

-New artifacts galore: Paintings, tapestries, and weapons.
-I managed to score a a nifty crossbow early on which offered many of the typical perks of a finely crafted weapon.
+There are new artifacts galore: Paintings, tapestries, and weapons.
+I managed to score a nifty crossbow early on which offered many of the typical perks of a finely crafted weapon.
 Increased prestige generation, higher personal combat score, but it also granted me a sizable bonus against plots.

-However to most people one of the best new items in the toy box will be the new Casus Bellis.
-For a heavy cost of piety and gold you can start a border dispute.
+However to most people, one of the best new items in the toy box will be the new Casus Bellis.
+For a hefty cost of piety and gold, you can start a border dispute.
 This is generally an expensive and poorly viewed choice, but it gets the job done.
-In the Khotan it allowed me the inroads needed for heavy expansion.
+In the Khotan, it allowed me the inroads needed for substantial expansion.
 Another favourite was Force Vassalization, which is used primarily against weaker, low ranking folks who are your vassals (but might not know it yet.)
 Forcing territories to become permanent tributaries is an excellent way to get extra coin and troops and once you start claiming turf, De Jure Duchy Claims help a great deal.
 I imagine many long-time CK2 players are going to be tickled to look into the idea of a Great Realm Conflict.